 MASP: São Paulo Museum of Art

 MASP, or the Museu de Arte de São Paulo, is one of São Paulo's most recognizable buildings.
 Constructed in 1968, the museum is a landmark piece of modern Brazilian architecture.
-The museum stands on pillars; the free space under the museum is often filled with young Paulistas playing music or hanging out with friends, but a notable antiques market is held there on Sundays.
+The museum stands on pillars; the free space under the museum is often filled with young Paulistas playing music or hanging out with friends, but a notable antique market is held there on Sundays.

 MASP is best known for its impressive permanent collection, often considered the best collection of Western art in Latin America.
 It includes works by a long list of European masters, including Renaissance painters Botticelli, Titian, and Raphael; Rembrandt; the Impressionists Monet, Renoir, and Van Gogh; and modern art pioneers Matisse, Chagall, and Picasso.
 In addition, the museum houses excellent temporary exhibitions of Brazilian artists as well as international artists.

 Trianon Park sits across from the museum.
-Its paths which wind under tropical plants make a nice place for a stroll, especially on Sunday mornings when the handicrafts market occurs at the park's entrance, street food is available, and musicians sometimes play traditional Brazilian music.
+Its paths, which wind under tropical plants, make a nice place for a stroll, especially on Sunday mornings when the handicrafts market occurs at the park's entrance, street food is available, and musicians sometimes play traditional Brazilian music.